 Solicited Business Proposals – How It Works

-The customer is facing some problem, and a proposal is developed to address and solve this problem.
+The customer is facing some problems, and a proposal has been developed to address and solve this problem.
 Solicited business proposals come in three different forms:

 solicited business proposals